SamuelWhitton/natural-daina/README.md

     }
 }
 ```
-Statements can only refer to local objects in a statement after they are defined.
-The following example is invalid because **bar** is assigned to **foo** but it is defined in the next statement and not before
+Statements can only refer to local objects after they are defined.
+The following example is invalid because **bar** is assigned to **foo** but it is defined in the next statement and not before.
 ```
 [] (ClassA, ClassB) {
     *{
-        [ClassA] bar = foo; @ Invalid, foo is not defined yet [ClassA] foo = \[ClassA]:newA;
+        [ClassA] bar = foo; @ Invalid; foo is not defined yet [ClassA] foo = \[ClassA]:newA;
     }
 }